 - Ultimately, how much will it cost?

-Interestingly, the cost is generally the last thing to come up and usually isn’t an issue once value is preceived.
+Interestingly, the cost is generally the last thing to come up and usually isn’t an issue once value is perceived.

 If real and lasting value is perceived, the rest takes care of itself!

-Most local business people know they need some sort of an Internet image, they simply don’t have the time or the knowledge to get there.
+Most local business people know they need an Internet image, they simply don’t have the time or the knowledge to get there.
 If you as an inbound marketing consultant can help them get there, the first part of your job is accomplished.

 If you have experience working in the offline world, so much the better, empathy is a crucial component.
 However, more than that, you must understand how to develop The Ultimate Internet Image for your client, you need to get your client in front of people searching for the products they are interested in buying.